Bottleneck Calculator

 Does the bottleneck calculator support laptops and different hardware brands?

-Yes.
-Most hardware bottleneck analysis tools support both desktop and laptop components.
-You can analyze systems using Intel, AMD, or other modern processors, along with a wide range of GPUs.
-This allows users to evaluate system balance and receive personalized recommendations regardless of their hardware configuration.
+Yes, most bottleneck calculators support both desktop and laptop hardware.
+You can analyze systems with processors from Intel, AMD, and other modern brands, along with a wide range of GPUs.
+This allows you to check your system balance and get upgrade suggestions based on your specific setup.